-Our rate of cash usage may increase in the future, in particular to support our product development activities, including activities undertaken to support the FDA review of the resubmitted DSUVIA NDA, resubmission of the Zalviso NDA to the FDA, and prepare for the potential commercialization of our product candidates, if approved.
-In the short-term, we anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of the third quarter of 2019.
-Our current operating plan includes anticipated activities required to support the FDA review of the resubmitted DSUVIA NDA, to resubmit the NDA for Zalviso in the second half of 2018, and expenditures related to our preparation for the commercialization of DSUVIA in the United States.
+Our rate of cash usage may increase in the future, in particular to support our product development activities, including activities undertaken to prepare for the potential commercialization of our product candidates, to resubmit the Zalviso NDA to the FDA, and to support the anticipated FDA review of the resubmitted ZALVISO NDA.
+In the short-term, we anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least the end of the fourth quarter of 2019.
+Our current operating plan includes anticipated activities required to resubmit the NDA for Zalviso, to support the FDA review of the resubmitted Zalviso NDA, once resubmitted, and expenditures related to our preparation for the commercialization of DSUVIA in the United States.
 These assumptions may change as a result of many factors.
-We will continue to evaluate the work necessary to gain approval of DSUVIA and Zalviso in the United States and intend to update our cash forecasts accordingly.
+We will continue to evaluate the work necessary to successfully launch DSUVIA and gain approval of Zalviso in the United States and intend to update our cash forecasts accordingly.
 Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 Additional capital may not be available on terms acceptable to us, or at all.
 If adequate funds are not available, or if the terms underlying potential funding sources are unfavorable, our business and our ability to develop our product candidates would be harmed.